SaiKumar130397/three-tier-eks-sample-project/README.md

      ```bash
      kubectl create ns monitoring
      ```
-   - Install kube-prometheus-stack: This installs Prometheus, Grafana, Alertmanager, Node Exporter, and kube-state-metrics.
+   - Install kube-prometheus-stack: It is a Helm chart maintained by the Prometheus community that bundles Prometheus, Grafana, Alertmanager, Node Exporter, and kube-state-metrics and other required things and installs them in one go.

      ```bash
      helm install monitoring prometheus-community/kube-prometheus-stack \